Can You Stand An Egg On Edge During The During The Spring Equinox?

 The answer is YES, but you can do it any time of the year too!
 Look, I don't want to scramble your eggs, but lets look at the facts.

 The "Magical" Powers of the Vernal Equinox

-Every year around the Vernal (Spring - on or about March 20) Equinox we hear about the magical property that allows egss to balance on end.
+Every year around the Vernal (Spring - on or about March 20) Equinox we hear about the magical property that allows eggs to balance on end.
 This has to be one of the silliest myths out there.
-We will talk about one explaination given each year.
+We will talk about one explanation given each year.
 But first, lets look at this from an astronomical point of view.

 The Vernal Equinox is one of the two days per year in which the length of day and night are the same.
 The other day would be the Autumnal Equinox.

-One of the "goofiest" explainations I have heard and I'm sure you have too, is that during the Vernal (Spring) Equinox the Sun's gravity lines up with the Earth causing eggs to be able to stand on end.
-Sound pretty foolish, but this myth will not go away!
-The most dominat force of gravity is the one between the Earth and the egg, the sun has no effect on the egg.
+One of the "goofiest" explanations I have heard, and I'm sure you have too, is during the Vernal (Spring) Equinox the sun's gravity lines up with the Earth causing eggs to be able to stand on end.
+Sounds pretty foolish, but this myth will not go away!
+The most dominate force of gravity is the one between the Earth and the egg, the Sun has no effect on the egg.
 It's all a balancing act!

 The Origin of the Myth

-The Chinese are though to have originated the practice of standing eggs on end during the start of spring.
-Just as the equinox symbolically restores balance to the world by signalling its rebirth after winter.
+The Chinese are thought to have originated the practice of standing eggs on end during the start of spring.
+Just as the equinox symbolically restores balance to the world by signaling its rebirth after winter.
 Eggs, the symbol of fertility, could be balanced, this was a sign that all nature was in harmony.